Find the Painting

 44 works across 3 institutions

-New York holds 44 works by Georges Braque across 3 institutions, including Metropolitan Museum of Art, Solomon R. Guggenheim Museum, and Museum of Modern Art.
+New York holds 44 works by Georges Braque across 3 institutions, including Solomon R. Guggenheim Museum, Museum of Modern Art, and Metropolitan Museum of Art.

 Works by Georges Braque are protected by copyright — images cannot be displayed.
 Each result links to Wikidata, where you can find the museum's own listing for the work.